DimitriBarronmore/preprocess.lua/README.md

 type         unpack  xpcall  _VERSION
 ```

-## Included Variables
+The sandbox also has access to the following non-standard functions and variables:

+- `write(line)`: Inserts the given argument `line` as a line in the output file.

+- `include(filename)`: Runs `filename` through the current preprocessor and inserts the result into the output file.
+See [Including Files](#including-files).

+- `macros`: A special table which controls the preprocessor's macro system.
+See [Macros](#macros).

+- `filename`: the full path of the current file as used to load it, or an empty string if the input came from loading a string.
+    - for example:  `print(filename) --> folder/example.lua`

 TODO: Ability to include variables from the API or command line.

-- filename: the full path of the current file, or an empty string if the code came from loading a string.
-    - for example:  `print(filename) --> folder.example.lux`

 ## Conditional Lines